 While the Portuguese government informed CSOs about its plans regarding the SDGs implementation, it did not give civil society a real opportunity to influence the content of the VNR.
 However, the work of some CSOs was referred to in the VNR.
 Yet, only a private sector representative was invited to the 2017 HLPF and there is no structured multi-stakeholder dialogue involving civil society.

-The national CSO coalition is developing its own implementation, monitoring and communication action plan.
 There is also a broader National SDG alliance (Global Compact Network Portugal) that includes private sector, local authorities, universities and many different CSOs.
 Within this alliance there are many opportunities for cooperation between the different organizations.